| |

 basic method to build self-discipline is to tackle challenges that you

+can successfully accomplish but which are near your limit.
 This doesn’t mean trying something and failing at it every day, you

 must start with challenges that are within your current ability.